reisir/tools/pages/04.vegas-pro/masking/default.md

 ![tick "mask" and select the mask layer](masklayer.png)

-Select the Anchor Creation Tool [i=vppen/] on the left of the menu.
+Select the Anchor Creation Tool [i=vppen/] on the left of the menu and proceed to mask.
+The mask can be as precise as you want depending on how many points you make.